 - Complete the form in black ink or type

 - Write neatly and check spellings

-- Do not leave gaps - don't be put off by sections that seem outside your experience.
-For example, if the section on computer skills is not relevant for the post you have applied for, you then simply write "Not Applicable" in the box concerned.
+- Do not leave gaps, do not be put off by sections that seem outside your experience.
+For example, if the section on computer skills is not relevant for the post you have applied for, you then simply write "Not Applicable" in the box concerned

 3. Have evidence to back up your skills

 On filling out the form, you need to provide evidence or examples that show you have the skills needed to do the job.
 So identify what is needed.
 Being invited to interview will depend on whether the information you have written in your application form shows that you meet the requirements of the person specification.
 If your skills do not match what is being asked for, it is unlikely you will be selected, so address all points on the person specification and job profile.

 You should include a statement to fully explain how you meet the job requirements.
 For example, if the person specification asks for experience of working with young people - then writing "I have experience of working with young people" is not enough, you need to explain when, where, and what was involved.

 "I was a children's entertainer at Pontin's Holiday Centre during my school holidays.
 This experience helped me to become outgoing, confident and willing to try new things."

 Be honest when answering the questions, if selected for an interview, you may have to talk about your answers.
 So do not pretend to have qualifications you have not got, as you will be asked to bring the certificates to an interview.

 - Get someone to check it for you